 * Best way to chop basil or mint is to chiffonade it by rolling up the leaves like a cigar and slicing crosswise from the end.

-1 Place quinoa in a large sieve and rinse it until the water runs clear.
-Heat 2 Tbsp of olive oil on medium high heat in a 3-4 quart pot.
+2 Sauté onion, bell pepper, garlic, pine nuts: Heat 1 Tbsp of olive oil on medium high heat in a 1 1/2 to 2 quart pot.
 Add the onion, bell pepper, garlic and pine nuts and cook, stirring occasionally until the onions are translucent, but not browned.

-2 Add 4 cups of water and one teaspoon of salt.
+4 Add water, salt, bring to simmer: Add 2 cups of water and one teaspoon of salt.
 Bring to a boil and reduce the heat to low so that the quinoa and water are simmering while the pot is partially covered (enough to let out some steam).

 Serve chilled or at room temperature.